 The School of Computer Science (SoCS) was founded in 1971 and is celebrating its 50th anniversary.
 To date, it has graduated 3,000+ students, prepared them to Improve Life through developing and using technology in innovative ways.
 Throughout its history, SoCS has maintained its focus on undergraduate education - to develop strong technical and analytical skills in our students using hands-on experience in leading edge technology.
-However, SoCS is embracing exciting changes as well: its undergraduate programs have become increasingly popular in the last eight years; it welcomed 11 new faculty members who brought in diverse research backgrounds and strong research profiles; its historical home (Reynolds Building) received major renovations and reopened in August 2018; it celebrated outstanding achievements of our alumni for the first time in March 2019 and again in June 2021; and it was placed as the 9th out of 27 Canadian universities in the 2022 Times Higher Education ranking by Computer Science subject (see https://www.timeshighereducation.com/world-university-rankings/2022/subject-ranking/computer-science).
+However, SoCS is embracing exciting changes as well: its undergraduate programs have become increasingly popular in the last eight years; it welcomed 11 new faculty members who brought in diverse research backgrounds and strong research profiles; its historical home (Reynolds Building) received major renovations and reopened in August 2018; and it celebrated outstanding achievements of our alumni for the first time in March 2019 and again in June 2021.